Excel VBA Workbooks.Open Method

 Sub Workbook_Example1() End Sub

-Step 3: The very first thing we need to mention is file name with its folder path and extension of the file.
+Step 3: The very first thing we need to mention is to file a name with its folder path and extension of the file.

 For this first, we need to open the exact file location.